Alfakynz/Better-Slots/README.md

 ## ✨ Features

 - Torches are automatically placed in the off-hand
-- Includes settings to configure which items can be easily placed in the off-hand
+- Includes settings to configure which items can be easily placed in the off-hand (with [ModMenu](https://modrinth.com/mod/mOgUt4GM) and [Cloth Config API](https://modrinth.com/mod/9s6osm5g))

 ## 🔄 Versions